Separation, Your Lawyer and YOU.

-Your lawyer will certainly provide you with independent legal advice, help you understand your rights, send correspondence to your ex or start the court process should that be necessary.
+Your lawyer will certainly provide you with independent legal advice, help you understand your rights and obligations, send correspondence to your ex or start the court process should that be necessary.

 You however, will need to complete your financial disclosure, ask questions, make decisions and ultimately move on with your new life.
 Did I mention you have to do all of this during one of the most challenging times of your life?

 Below I’ve listed some questions that you may have and how I can help.
 If you don’t see your question here or would like more information, just give us a call.